FairBear/KK_PovX/README.md

 Pressing the `Left CTRL` key during H scene and FPS mode will lock your cursor, allowing you to move your camera without dragging via `Left Mouse Button`.
 Pressing any button will release the cursor.

 ### Cycle Characters
-Change your camera's focus to one of the participants by pressing `. (dot)` key.
+Change your camera's focus to one of the participants by pressing `. (period)` key.
 Invisible participants are ignored.

 ### Zoom Key
 Holding the 'X' key while in FPS mode will use the zoom field of view.